 To avoid accidental multi-picking, the front edge of the gripper is always aligned with the rear edge of the (last) product being picked.
 This is especially important when boxes are smaller than the gripper.
-In this case the gripper is not aligned centered above the box, which is a common misunderstanding when using Pally for the first time.
+In this case the gripper is not aligned centered above the box.

-Figure 3: edge alignment optimization for large grippers
+Figure : edge alignment optimization for large grippers